-The program culminates in a Certificate of Achievement.
+The program culminates in a Certificate of Achievement or an Associate of Science.
 Graduates of the Medical Assisting program at all locations including online are eligible to sit for the National Healthcareer Association (NHA) Certified Clinical Medical Assistant (CCMA) exam\.
 Graduates at all locations except online are eligible to sit for the national certification exam to attain the Registered Medical Assistant (RMA) credential\.
 Graduates of the program at all campuses except online are eligible to sit for the national exam to attain the Certified Medical Assistant (CMA) credential\.
 Credential preparation varies by location.